 You can think of this as “breathing from your belly” - after all, the diaphragm is right around your stomach area.

 When you do diaphragmatic breathing, you’ll notice how your chest and ribcage expand.
 After a few such breaths, you might even start to notice how this way of breathing calms the body.

 Focusing on using the diaphragm muscle when breathing allows you to pull much more air into your body.

 If you make a habit of taking deep, slow breaths, you actively enhance and boost the functionality of your lungs.
 You strengthen the muscles under your ribs, and your cells get all the oxygen they need.

 This type of breathing forms the basis of most meditation and yoga breathing practices, though there are ways to make it even more effective and powerful.
 We’ll return to those later.

 As you are probably aware by now, breathing has many different benefits - helping us achieve optimal health is just one of them.
 But there are many more benefits that breathing exercises and breathing properly can give us.

-Here is a list of the 6 benefits of breathing exercises and how they can help you in different ways.
+Here is a list of 11 of the most exciting benefits of breathing exercises and how they can help you in different ways.

 1. Releases Muscle Tension